FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 participating homes.
 The bids as well as the price signal are communicated through the ns-3 model to realistically delay the messages.

-To get GridLAB-D to work with FNCS2, we needed to modify how it processes time.
+To get GridLAB-D to work with FNCS, we needed to modify how it processes time.
 For details, see the core/exec.c and core/main.c files in our custom distribution of GridLAB-D. In order for houses to communicate with the auction, we created a new GridLAB-D module called "comm", the source code for which can be found in the communications directory can in our custom GridLAB-D distribution.
-Within the comm module we created the "market network interface" as well as the "controller network interface" classes which create, send, and receive FNCS2 Messages between them.
+Within the comm module we created the "market network interface" as well as the "controller network interface" classes which create, send, and receive FNCS Messages between them.

 Figuring out how to control time within GridLAB-D was challenging,